 What happens if you do not pay the CRA on time?

-You should also be aware that the rate of interest charged can change every three months.
+The rate of interest charged can change every three months.
 Plus, if you have amounts owing from previous years, the CRA will continue to charge compound daily interest on those amounts as we mentioned above, but they can also double the penalty for every year late – don’t forget interest is also charged on the penalty.

-Late penalties with the CRA are also pretty hefty.
 If you file your tax return after the due date and you owe money on that return, the CRA will charge you a late-filing penalty of 5% of your total balance owing, which grows by 1% every month that your return is late, to a maximum of 12 months.

 Additionally, if you have been assessed previous late-filing penalties, your penalty could double to 10%, plus 2% of your balance owing for each full month your return is late (to a maximum of 20 months).
 Before you know it, the penalties add up.
-I recall encountering a chronic late-filer who had incurred a 90% penalty on his tax return for being late 19-years in a row.

 Can I use a personal loan to pay off my taxes?